African Union: Politics

 Composed of heads of state and heads of government of AU states, the Assembly is currently the supreme governing body of the African Union.
 It is gradually devolving some of its decision-making powers to the Pan-African Parliament.
 It meets once a year and makes its decisions by consensus or by a two-thirds majority.
-The current chair of the AU is President Macky Sall, President of Senegal.
+The current chair of the AU since February 2026 is President Évariste Ndayishimiye, President of Burundi.